Liquorice, Glycyrrhiza glabra, sweet root

 Health Benefits and Therapeutic Uses

-- Licorice tea greatly helps in boosting your immune system too.
+- Licorice root tea greatly helps in boosting your immune system too.
 Regular intake helps your immune system combat several common and chronic ailments and diseases such as malaria, the flu, bronchitis, hepatitis, herpes, and tuberculosis.

-- Regular intake of licorice tea is also helpful for weight loss, chronic gastritis, liver disorders, and heartburn.
+- Regular intake of licorice root tea is also helpful for weight loss, chronic gastritis, liver disorders, and heartburn.

 - Licorice is also commonly used for the treatment of stomach ulcers.